goern/currentweather/README.md

 of functions common to webservices, for example: session handling, CORS handling and routing.

+The API versioning approach used is described by [Jamund](http://j-query.blogspot.de/2013/01/versioned-apis-with-express.html) in more detail.

 ## Prerequisites

 * Have Kubernetes & Docker running.